bertvv/vagrant-example/README.md

 `git clone git@github.com:bertvv/vagrant-example.git`

-The example starts with a minimal `Vagrantfile` and is extended progressively.
+The example starts with a minimal `Vagrantfile` that and is extended progressively.
 In order to follow along with the tutorial, I created a few "checkpoints" throughout the presentation.
 If you see a slide mention `checkpoint-nn` (with `nn` a number), you can get the code at that point with

-`git checkout tags/checkout-nn`
+`git checkout tags/checkpoint-nn`

 ## Prerequisites